bluerider/crystal-base/README.md

 Crystal-base uses transfer learning [inceptionv3](https://www.tensorflow.org/tutorials/images/image_recognition) training model to identify protein drop crystals from the [Marco Database](https://marco.ccr.buffalo.edu/).

+Run `python3 src/python/classifyImagesTrainer.py` to train the image classifier and write to a Postgres Database.

 ### Distributed Image Classification

 Data is ingested with Spark from S3 buckets and batch processedon a distributed tensorflow cluster using executors running their own tensorflow instances.